IE 11 Not Supported

 FEDERAL PICTURE

 Federal legislators are also sorting out their approach, with Sens.
-Ed Markey and Gary Peters last Thursday asking the Government Accountability Office to assess potential harms posed by the tools and strategies for mitigating them.
+Ed Markey and Gary Peters last Thursdayasking the Government Accountability Office to assess potential harms posed by the tools and strategies for mitigating them.

 On Monday, the House Chief Administrative Officer Catherine Szpindor told staff to avoid using any large language models for work purposes, with one exception: the paid, $20-a-month version of ChatGPT called ChatGPT Plus, which she said has better privacy features, Axios reports.
 Per the notice sent to staff, they are only allowed to use this tool for research and evaluation — not for “regular workflow” — and only with non-sensitive data.
 They also must enable the privacy settings.

-Jule Pattison-Gordon is a senior staff writer for Government Technology.
-She previously wrote for PYMNTS and The Bay State Banner, and holds a B.A. in creative writing from Carnegie Mellon.
+Jule Pattison-Gordon is a senior staff writer for Governing and former senior staff writer for Government Technology, where she'd specialized in cybersecurity.
+Jule also previously wrote for PYMNTS and The Bay State Banner and holds a B.A. in creative writing from Carnegie Mellon.
 She’s based outside Boston.